MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 # required metadata

 title: Optimizing Data Migration for Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management
-description: The topic provides an overview of how to optimize data migration for Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
+description: The article provides an overview of how to optimize data migration for Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 author: skaue-ms
 manager: AnnBe
 ms.date: 12/21/2020